nomis52/ola/tools/e133/README.md

 then attempts to open a health checked TCP connection to a controller, starting with the controller with the highest priority.

+It also responds to RDMNet commands send via UDP.

 The --controller-address argument can be used to override DNS-SD and connect to a single controller.